auxoncorp/satellite-sim/README.md

 * Satellites communicate to relay ground stations at fixed locations on the Earth
 * Relay ground stations relay incoming communications to a central ground station
 * IR event fusion and simulated operator happen in the central ground station
-* Fault models built into all the subsystems and components with configurable point failure
+* Fault models built into all the subsystems and components with configurable point failures and mutators

 ## Getting Started